Destiny-01/ICP-storychain/README.md

 Sparks immersive imagination for better understanding of moods and emotions of story characters.

-## How should people access Taleblox?
+## How should people use Taleblox?

-Sign up with internet identity from ICP blockchain network.
+Sign up with Internet Identity (II)  from ICP blockchain network.

 Create or continue story.